Rumyra/blog-rumyra/src/posts/2014-08-18-Choosing-a-colour-scheme.md

 - craft-code
 category: craft-code
 status: published
+layout: post.html
+image: Screen-Shot-2014-08-17-at-17.15.07.png
+summary: "I thought I'd document how I usually go about deciding on colours for a new website design."
 ---

 I thought I'd document how I usually go about deciding on colours for a new website design.